neithernut/dr.w.falls/doc/design/ServerClient.md

 logic in one objective of the game control task.
 However, we'll split the logic into phase-specific functions just as we split the logic among phase-specific control functions in the central task.
-Each of those functions will take as input the contents of a transition message initiating the phase and return the contents of the contents of the transition message for the next phase.
+Each of those functions will take as input the contents of a transition message initiating the phase and return either the contents of the contents of the transition message for the next phase or an end of game indication.
 We'll decouple the phase-specific functions the same way we do for the game control task.

 The main task will be responsible for consuming (or rather discarding) all input from the client not consumed by a phase function when transitioning from one